Wooing Trump, Xi Jinping seeks great power status for China

 Studies.

-Mr. Trump piled on the flattery last month, congratulating Mr. Xi after he was anointed to a second term as Communist Party leader.
-“Now some people might call him the king,” Mr. Trump told Lou Dobbs on Fox Business Network.
+Trump piled on the flattery last month, congratulating Xi after he was anointed to a second term as Communist Party leader.
+“Now some people might call him the king,” Trump told Lou Dobbs on Fox Business Network.
 “I happen to think he’s a very good person.”

 The Chinese ambassador to the United States, Cui Tiankai, told state news media last week he hoped Mr. Trump’s visit would revive the idea and allow the two nations to build a “constructive partnership.”
 The vice foreign minister, Zheng Zeguang, said the two leaders would discuss a “blueprint” for developing relations.